eclipse-sirius/sirius-specs/specs/accepted/581115-NewPasteLayoutMode/NewPasteLayoutMode.md

 ![Select paste mode](images/selectPasteMode.png "Select paste mode")

 The user can select the desired paste mode:
-* Absolute: Current behavior, the layout is applied to have the same location of the source elements with absolute coordinates, ie relatively to the origin of the diagram (coordinates `{0, 0}`).
+* Similar locations in absolute coordinates: Current behavior, the layout is applied to have the same location of the source elements with absolute coordinates, ie relatively to the origin of the diagram (coordinates `{0, 0}`).
-* Bounding box: The children of a container having copied layout data is grouped, and the origin of bounding box remains unchanged.
+* Optimized locations by group: The children of a container having copied layout data is grouped, and the origin of bounding box remains unchanged.
 The layout of the children, ie brothers, is similar to each other.

+The mode "Similar locations in absolute coordinates" is technically called the absolute mode.
+The mode "Optimized locations by group" is technically called the bounding box mode.

+A tootlip will be available on each label of radio buttons, and on the label of the check-box.

-In this popup, the user can check the box "Do not prompt to select paste mode, use last choice".
+In this popup, the user can check the box "Remember my decision".
 If this box is checked, at the next execution of the "Paste" action, the popup will not be displayed and the last used mode will be used by default.

 The user can modify this choice in the preferences: `Sirius/Sirius Diagram`.
 ![Preference page](images/preferencesPage.png "Preference page")

 This new mode is used either in "Paste format" or "Paste layout".
 The result is the same in both action.

 ## Detailed Specification

 There are specific cases:
 * If the layout data stored during the copy concern a hierarchy of elements and this hierarchy is also in the target, the behavior is slightly different.
 The "Bounding box" mode is considered only for the first level having layout data to apply to.
 Thus, the location of the children remain in relative mode with respect to their parent.
 This case is detailed farther in "Case 4 - Layout data hierarchy" of "Several samples" chapter.
     * If the hierarchy is lost, for example a data layout for a grand-parent but not for the parent, the nodes are "layouted", once again, according to the "Bounding box" mode.
 This case is detailed farther in "Case 5 - Layout data hierarchy broken" of "Several samples" chapter.
 * This new mode does not concern border nodes.
 Copy the layout of one or several border nodes, without the layout of their parent, doesn't really make sense.
 But it is possible, with the absolute mode.
-For the border nodes, the result will be the same for the "bounding box" mode and the "absolute mode".
+For the border nodes, the result will be the same for the "bounding box" mode and the "absolute" mode.
 The most common case will be to be in the case explained just above, ie border nodes and its parent layout are copied.

 The next chapters details what is "the origin of the bounding box" and several cases with the expected behavior of the new mode.